Skip to Content

 District of Columbia Child Care Subsidy Program

-The Child Care Subsidy Program will pay all or part of the family’s child care costs and depending on income, families may be required to pay a portion of the cost of child care on a sliding scale .
+The program pays all or part of a family’s child care costs, while parents pay a portion of the cost on a sliding scale based on income.

 What is the income limit for child care assistance in District of Columbia?